Robert Bédard (tennis): 1966

-Bédard came from 5-3 down in the final set to beat Francois Godbout in the final of the Dow Invitational at La Boheme Tennis Club in June.
-The following week he successfully defended his Oakville Invitational title, again defeating Godbout in the final.
+Bédard came from 5-3 down in the final set to beat Godbout in the final of the Dow Invitational at La bohème Tennis Club in June.
+The following week he successfully defended his Oakville Invitational title, defeating Val Harit, John Powless, and Godbout in the final.
 He lost to Mike Belkin in the final of the Quebec Open in July.
 "Bédard started strongly but the toil of the three-and-a-half hour final began to show in the final set when cramps completely immobilized him".

 1967

 Bédard announced his retirement in August, having played only a limited schedule in the previous few years, usually consisting of just a few Canadian events in the summer months each year.

 1969

-Bédard won the Gold Medal in men's singles tennis in the 1969 Canada Games in Halifax.
+Bédard won the gold medal in men's singles tennis in the 1969 Canada Games in Halifax.
 He defeated Don McCormick, a later Canadian No. 1 ranked player, in the Gold Medal match.